otrv4/otrv4/otrv4.md

 1. Verify if the message type is `0x91`.
 2. Verify that protocol's version of the message is `0x0004`.
 3. Check that the receiver's instance tag matches your sender's instance tag.
-4. Validate the User profile as defined in
+4. Validate the User Profile as defined in
    [Validating a User Profile](#validating-a-user-profile) section.
    Extract `H_a` from it.
 5. Compute `t = 0x0 || KDF_1(0x06 || Bobs_User_Profile, 64) ||